 Think of migration as buying a new car, while modernization is tuning up your old one.

-Because of the project’s smaller scale, modernization mitigates any setbacks that may accompany migration.
+Because of the project’s smaller scale, modernization mitigates any setbacks that may accompany a migration.

 You’re keeping your old system, so you’ll save money on new software and training because it is familiar.
 Modernization focuses on small, gradual changes that allow you to keep your systems running while improvements are made.